darinchau/arrow-puzzle-solver-exp-idle/README.md

 4. Set the arrow puzzle settings to greyscale and displaying numbers

 5. Run the script.
-If everything goes well it should solve one board in an average of 6-8 seconds.
+If everything goes well it should solve on it's own.

+Please don't touch USE_ADB.
+It is a setting that allows me to send clicks directly via mouse, which is about 3 seconds faster on every solve, but the settings are kinda personalized to my own computer.
+If you want to try setting USE_ADB to false, set your screen resolution to 2736 x 1824, and then maximize the emulator window such that the game window is exactly at the middle of the screen.
+Then let it run overnight.